angular-eslint/angular-eslint/README.md

 - It does not use the builder to execute ESLint
 - It does not use the schematics to generate files and config, and is responsible for configuring ESLint via `.eslintrc.json` files in a way that makes sense for Nx workspaces.

 **We strongly recommend that you do not try and hand-craft setups with angular-eslint and Nx**.
-It is easy to gets things wrong.
+It is easy to get things wrong.

 - **If using Angular CLI**, use the angular-eslint tooling as instructed below
 - **If using Nx**, defer to the Nx tooling itself to configure things for you, it has been designed and tested specifically for this purpose.